su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 ## Background

 The geometry consists on a Static Kenics mixer with three blades, each blade starts at 90 degrees perpendicular to the previous blades and they are being twisted 180 degrees along the z-axis in order to enhance the mixing.
-Furthermore, two inlets are considered where pure air and pure methane are injected in each inlet.
+Furthermore, two inlets are considered where pure air and pure methane are injected at each inlet.
 Finally, one oulet is considered at the end of the mixer device in order to study the pressure drop and the variance of the mass fraction, which is a measure of the mixing performance of the mixing device.

 ## Problem Setup